valkey-io/valkey-doc/docs/management/scaling.md

 ```

 Now the masters are running on ports 7000, 7001 and 7005.
 What was previously
-a master, that is the Redis instance running on port 7002, is now a replica of
+a master, that is the Valkey instance running on port 7002, is now a replica of
 7005.

 The output of the `CLUSTER NODES` command may look intimidating, but it is actually pretty simple, and is composed of the following tokens: